-The Pipeline and Hazardous Materials Safety Administration (PHMSA) issued an Advisory Bulletin (ADB)-2016-0075 to all operators of Hazardous Liquid and Carbon Dioxide pipelines to clarify the regulatory requirements that may vary depending on the operational status of a pipeline.
-The ADB-2016-05 suggests that the operators who would like to defer certain activities for purged pipelines should coordinate the deferral in advance with regulatory Agencies, such as CAL FIRE – Office of the State Fire Marshal (OSFM) for intrastate pipelines.
-According to the ADB-2016-05, a purged pipeline presents different risks and different regulatory treatments may be appropriate.
-The OSFM will consider each deferral request and accept the deferral activities that are impractical on the purged pipelines.
+In order to clarify the regulatory requirements that may vary depending on the operational status of a pipeline, the Pipeline and Hazardous Materials Safety Administration (PHMSA) issued Advisory Bulletin (ADB)-2016-0075 to all operators of Hazardous Liquid and Carbon Dioxide pipelines.
+ADB-2016-0075 advises operators who wish to defer certain activities for purged pipelines to coordinate the deferral in advance with regulatory agencies, such as CAL FIRE - Office of the State Fire Marshal (OSFM) for intrastate pipelines.
+According to the bulletin, purged pipelines present different risks, and different regulatory treatments may be appropriate.
+The OSFM will consider each deferral request and approve deferral activities that are deemed impractical for purged pipelines.

 Step 1: Deferral Request

-The operator shall submit a deferral request to the OSFM, Pipeline Safety Division, Assistant Deputy Director via the Pipeline Notification email: (firstname.lastname@example.org).
+The operator is required to submit a deferral request to the Assistant Deputy Director of the Pipeline Safety Division at the OSFM.
+The request should be sent via email to the Pipeline Notification address: firstname.lastname@example.org.

 - OSFM Pipeline Identification Number.

-- Commodity contained at the time of application.
+- Commodity contained in the pipeline at the time of the application.

-- Length of the purged pipeline segment and the map showing the beginning and the end location of the purged pipeline.
+- Length of the purged pipeline segment, along with a map showing the beginning and end locations of the purged pipeline.

-- Procedure to purge the hazardous liquid from the pipeline.
+- Procedure for purging the hazardous liquid from the pipeline.

-- Documents to show how the line is isolated from the active pipeline system (e.g. pictures including the GPS location for both ends of the subject pipelines).
+- Supporting documents demonstrating how the line is isolated from the active pipeline system (e.g., pictures with GPS locations for both ends of the subject pipelines).

-- Explanation on why each deferred activity is impractical on the subject pipeline.
+- Explanation of why each deferred activity is impractical for the subject pipeline.

 Step 2: Field Inspection(s) and/or Records Review

-Upon receipt of the deferral request, the OSFM may request the operator to provide the schedule of any field activities on the subject pipeline and may conduct field inspection(s) to verify that the pipeline is purged and cleaned in accordance with the procedure provided by the operator.
+Upon receiving the deferral request, the OSFM may request the operator to provide a schedule of any field activities related to the subject pipeline.
+The OSFM may also conduct field inspections to verify that the pipeline has been purged and cleaned in accordance with the provided procedure.

-At the end of the field activities, the operator shall submit the following supporting documents to the OSFM.
+At the conclusion of the field activities, the operator must submit the following supporting documents to the OSFM:

-- Records showing that the subject line was purged.
+- Records demonstrating that the subject pipeline has been purged.

-- Pictures and GPS locations of each isolation points.
+- Pictures and GPS locations of each isolation point.

-Each application of deferral request is assessed in accordance with the criteria outlined in PHMSA-2016-0075:
+Each deferral request is evaluated based on the criteria outlined in PHMSA-2016-0075:

-- The hazardous liquid must be properly purged from the pipeline.
+- Proper purging of the hazardous liquid from the pipeline.